Discovering Multiagent Learning Algorithms with Large Language Models

-The research of automating machine learning algorithm design has been evolving for both neural-based approaches and symbolic-based approaches.
+Research on automating machine learning algorithm design has been evolving for both neural-based approaches and symbolic-based approaches.
 Meta-learning approaches such as meta-RL \citep{xu2018meta,oh2025discovering} and meta-learning optimizers \citep{metz2019understanding} have parameterized update rules using neural networks to optimize learning dynamics.
 For symbolic ML discovery, a foundational work in this domain is AutoML-Zero \citep{real2020automl}, which demonstrated that complete machine learning algorithms could be evolved from scratch using basic mathematical operations.
-A following work also applies program search for discovering optimizers~\citep{chen2023symbolic} and symbolic RL algorithms~\citep{coevolving}, and LLM-driven search to discover isolated preference-optimization losses~\citep{lu2024discovering}.
+Subsequent work applies program search to discover optimizers~\citep{chen2023symbolic} and symbolic RL algorithms~\citep{coevolving}, and LLM-driven search to discover isolated preference-optimization losses~\citep{lu2024discovering}.
 Our contribution differs along two axes: we evolve structured algorithmic skeletons with multiple interacting components rather than a single loss or update rule, and we introduce a formal train-test ablation methodology to distill raw discoveries into minimal solvers — whereas prior work either ships the raw artifact~\citep{lu2024discovering,coevolving} or applies one-off manual simplification~\citep{chen2023symbolic}.

-Within the specific domain of multi-agent learning, there has been prior work on automating algorithm design \citep{fengneural, xu2022autocfr, xu2024dynamic}.
-More directly related, one can meta-learn the regret minimization algorithm directly via a CFR-like no-regret framework from examples~\citep{Sychrovsky24}.
+Within the specific domain of multi-agent learning, there has been prior work on automating algorithm design \citep{fengneural, xu2022autocfr, xu2024dynamic,Sychrovsky24}.
 However, these approaches often faced limitations: they either operated within a relatively constrained search space or relied on neural parameterizations that hindered interpretability.
 Our work builds directly on AlphaEvolve \citep{novikov2025alphaevolve}, utilizing Large Language Models (LLMs) to perform semantic mutation on interpretable code, bridging the gap between expressive neural meta-learning and symbolic discovery.
-This approach has already been shown great success in the field of math~\citep{georgiev2025mathematical} and combinatorial algorithms~\citep{nagda2025reinforced}.
+This approach has already shown great success in the field of math~\citep{georgiev2025mathematical} and combinatorial algorithms~\citep{nagda2025reinforced}.